quiptime/block_sac/README.txt

 Installation
 --------------------------------------------------------------------------------------
-Copy block_sac.module to your module directory and then enable on the admin modules page.
+Copy Block save and continue module folder to your module directory and then enable on the admin modules page.

 Administration
 --------------------------------------------------------------------------------------